-For the most part, the streamers involved in our November fundraiser will choose which games they play.
-Some of these may have a Mature rating.
-Others will be rated Teen or Everyone—we’re aiming for a variety of content.
-We plan to post a content guide ahead of time so you can see what’s scheduled.
+For the most part, the streamers associated with JDRF Game2Give choose which games they play.
+Some of these have a Mature rating, while others are rated Teen or Everyone.
 To know if a game is age appropriate for your child, you can check the ESRB rating.
 The best way to know if a Twitch channel is appropriate is to first watch it yourself to gauge the content.

 JDRF is the leading global organization funding type 1 diabetes (T1D) research.
 Our strength lies in our exclusive focus and singular influence on the worldwide effort to end T1D.
 Our mission is to improve lives today and tomorrow by accelerating life-changing breakthroughs to cure, prevent, and treat T1D and its complications.
 Learn more here.

-All of the money we raise in our November fundraisers and other Game2Give initiatives will support JDRF and vital T1D research.
+All of the money we raise with JDRF Game2Give initiatives will support JDRF and vital T1D research.
 T1D is an autoimmune disease that occurs when a person’s pancreas stops producing insulin, the hormone that controls blood-sugar levels.
 While insulin keeps people with T1D alive and can help keep blood-glucose levels within recommended range, it is not a cure.
 Our research is focused on finding a cure.
 Until we do, the advancements we’re making every day ease the burden of those living with the disease.
 Learn more here.